What Other Jobs Can a Medical Assistant Apply For?

 What Can a Medical Assistant Do?

-With a medical assistant diploma, you gain the knowledge and skills to assist physicians, conduct lab work, suture wounds, take vital signs, and interpret results.
-As a medical assistant, you are responsible for completing administrative and clinical tasks in the offices of physicians, hospitals, and other healthcare facilities.
+As a medical assistant, you complete administrative and clinical tasks in physicians’ offices, hospitals, and other healthcare facilities.
 This includes taking and recording patients’ personal information and keeping that information confidential.
-Your duties as an MA will vary depending on location, specialty, and the size of the practice.
+Furthermore, your duties as a medical assistant can vary depending on your location, specialty, and the size of the practice.

-(Click here for our definitive guide on how to become a Medical Assistant)
+Related: Click here for our definitive guide on how to become a Medical Assistant.

 What Other Jobs Can Medical Assistants Do?